JasonHan666/ROS-wheeled-robot-master/kinetic/usage.md

 Before we start, the navigation toolbox should be installed.

 ### Install navigation toolbox
-Theoretically once you cloned this project the navigation toolbox will be download together the kinetic workspace.
+Theoretically once you cloned this project the navigation toolbox will be download together with the kinetic workspace.
 You can choose to install on yourself.
 I've tried the apt-get install ros-kinetic-navigation but somehow failed.
 If you meet the same problem , try install with source code: https://blog.csdn.net/qq_33662195/article/details/85110154